-Here are some key wildlife gardening jobs for December.
+Browse our list of key wildlife gardening jobs for December, below.

 Keep bird feeders topped up

 Keep bird feeders topped up with fat-rich food such as peanuts, suet products and sunflower hearts.
-The short day lengths mean that every calorie counts for garden birds – they use huge amounts of energy just to stay warm at night.
-Discover how to make fat cakes for birds.
+The short days and cold nights mean that every calorie counts for garden birds – they use huge amounts of energy just staying warm at night.

 Avoid turning compost